Calisthenics Equipment

 • Triceps

-Resistance bands can help you both increase the difficulty of some exercises and decrease difficulty of others.
+Resistance bands can help you both increase the difficulty of some exercises and decrease the difficulty of others.

-For example you can decrease the difficulty of your pull ups.
+For example, you can decrease the difficulty of your pull ups.
 You will use a band to make you feel lighter which will help you do more pull ups.

 On the other hand, you can increase the difficulty of your dumbbell bicep curls.
 For example, you can do dumbbell bicep curls with a band.